EliRen7/memegenerator/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/meme-generator.git`
+1. Clone the repository: `git clone https://github.com/EliRen7/memegenerator.git`
-2. Navigate to the project directory: `cd meme-generator`
+2. Navigate to the project directory: `cd memegenerator`
 3. Open the `index.html` file in your web browser.

 ## Usage